laydros/raindrop-cleanup/README.md

 #### Raindrop.io Token
 1. Go to [Raindrop.io App Settings](https://app.raindrop.io/settings/integrations)
 2. Navigate to "Integrations" → "For Developers"
-3. Create a new app or use existing
+3. Create a new app or use an existing one
 4. Copy your API token

 #### Anthropic Claude API Key